ziapeltagames/lavender-hack/RULES.md

 ## Value

 The game uses an abstract concept of **value**.
 Items and gear are sorted into six broad categories, each of exponential worth.
 Occasionally it is necessary to compare a usage die to this value, as given in the table below. _STR_ uses a copper penny standard for currency, when there is currency, which isn't often.
-Instead, value tends to be very relative to groups and cultures.
+Instead, value tends to be very relative to different groups and cultures.

 | Usage Die | Value | Class | Copper Pennies | Example |
 | --- | --- | --- | --- | --- |